 Sometimes, it can be used to impact lives in the most positive manner.

 In some instances, laser hair removal can be life’s missing piece.

 One condition that impacts the lives of many is Hidradenitis Suppurativa (HS), which is thought to occur due to obstruction of hair follicles, leading to inflammation and abscesses.
-It’s not only painful but is also often accompanied by malodor, drainage and disfigurement.
+It’s not only painful but is also often accompanied by malodor, drainage, and disfigurement.
 Sometimes a secondary infection develops and requires antibiotics.

 Continue reading to learn more about HS and to educate yourself on yet another way laser hair removal can be life-altering.

-Are there varying degrees to which a person can experience HS?
+Are there varying degrees of HS?